muryelgp/muryelgp.github.io/_pages/about.md

 </script>

-I am a high-energy astrophysicist and a fifth-year graduate student in the <a href="https://physics-astronomy.jhu.edu" target="_blank">Department of Physics and Astronomy</a> at Johns Hopkins University, where I am advised by <a href="https://physics-astronomy.jhu.edu/directory/suvi-gezari/" target="_blank">Suvi Gezari</a>.
+I am a Postdoctoral Member in the School of Natural Sciences at the <a href="https://www.ias.edu" target="_blank">Institute for Advanced Study</a> in Princeton.

-I am interested in the general aspects of black hole accretion, formation, and demographics, particularly those that can be probed by time-domain astronomy.
-Tidal disruption events have been the major focus of my research.
+I am broadly interested in black hole accretion, formation, and demographics, particularly in questions that can be explored through time-domain astronomy.
+Tidal disruption events have been the primary focus of my research.

-In the Fall of 2026, I will be joining the <a href="https://www.ias.edu" target="_blank">Institute for Advanced Study</a> as a Member (Research Fellow) of the School of Natural Sciences.

-Before JHU, I earned both my B.Sc. and Master’s degrees in Physics and Astronomy at the <a href="https://ppgfsc.posgrad.ufsc.br/?lang=en" target="_blank">Federal University of Santa Catarina</a> in Brazil.
+I received my Ph.D. in Astrophysics from Johns Hopkins University, where I was advised by <a href="https://physics-astronomy.jhu.edu/directory/suvi-gezari/" target="_blank">Suvi Gezari</a>.
+Before attending moving to the US, I earned my B.Sc./M.Sc. degrees in Physics and Astronomy from the <a href="https://ppgfsc.posgrad.ufsc.br/?lang=en" target="_blank">Federal University of Santa Catarina</a> in Brazil.

 ### Contact
-mguolop1@jhu.edu
+guolo@ias.edu